KatrinaTom/react-tic-tac-toe-practice/Assignments/T2A2-API/README.md

 * High Level Project Requirements: All the other columns would need to be completed before these high level project requirements are marked as done.
 This would be considered the epics of the project.
 * Phase 1 - Design Backlog: Initial steps of understanding what needs to be built and why.
 By working through these initial requirements, the project is understood and designed, database identified, documented and any additional requirements considered.
-* Phase 2 - Development Backlog: With a focus on the OOP programming paradigm, this column is for development tickets.
+* Phase 2 - Development Backlog: With a focus on the OOP programming paradigm, this column is for development cards.
 * In Progress: Actively working on the card in this column, to complete the acceptance criteria.
 * Testing: During development, Test Driven Development is considered.
 The development cards include the testing so that it is a continuous process.
 Including unit testing and end to end testing manually as a sanity check/ regression testing.
 * Completed/Done: All acceptance criteria in the card is marked as completed, then the card can be moved to this column and progress tracked.